H.R. 7 – The No Taxpayer Funding for Abortion and Abortion Insurance

 prohibition to all federal departments and agencies; further, it would write

 the prohibition into statutory law, eliminating the need for annual renewals

 of the various pro-life amendments that restrict abortion funding.

 Before being passed by the House, H.R.
-7 was amended to include a provision
+7 was amended to include the Abortion

 The complete text of H.R.
 7 may be found at